 Shouldas.
 Statements like I ought to do this, and I should’ve done that evade a full commitment.
 They allow us to change our minds, procrastinate, and fail.
 Should, would, ought, and must are pressure words because they incur guilt and shame if we do not fulfill what we said we might do.
 I should start my diet means, maybe I will and maybe I won’t.
 (We are either on a diet or will be on a diet.)
 In this distortion, we operate occasionally from a list of inflexible rules about how we and other people “should” act.
 Rules are established by our negative intermediate beliefs.
 “Shoulds” and “aughts” are major contributors to anxiety.
 I should be happy!

 Blaming.
-External blaming is when we hold other people responsible for our actions.
-External blaming involves holding others accountable for things that are our own responsibility.
-Our adamancy that we are the victim allows us to avoid taking responsibility for our own behaviors and consequences.
-While we blame or expect others to meet our needs and expectations, we are powerless, vulnerable, and lack control over our own happiness.
-The opposite of blaming others is internal blaming where we assume responsibility for things over which we either have no control or for which we have no accountability.
-We perceive everything as our fault, and self-blame and guilt when things go wrong.
+External blaming is when we hold other people responsible for our actions, rather than accepting responsibility for the shame, guilt, and consequences.
+Internal blaming is taking responsibility for things over which we either have no control or for which we have no accountability.
+We perceive everything as our fault and feel shame and guilt when things go wrong.

 Control Fallacies.
 There are two ways we can distort our sense of power and control.
 We can see ourselves as helpless and externally controlled, or as omnipotent and responsible for everyone around us (internal control).